telerik/ajax-docs/general-information/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-the-telerik-ui-for-asp.net-ajax-suite.md

 ---
-title: Add TypeScript Definitions for the Telerik® UI for ASP.NET Ajax Suite
+title: Add TypeScript Definitions for the Telerik® UI for ASP.NET AJAX Suite
-page_title: Add TypeScript Definitions for the Telerik® UI for ASP.NET Ajax Suite | UI for ASP.NET AJAX Documentation
+page_title: Add TypeScript Definitions for the Telerik® UI for ASP.NET AJAX Suite | UI for ASP.NET AJAX Documentation
-description: Add TypeScript Definitions for the Telerik® UI for ASP.NET Ajax Suite
+description: Add TypeScript Definitions for the Telerik® UI for ASP.NET AJAX Suite
 slug: introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-the-telerik-ui-for-asp.net-ajax-suite
 tags: add,typescript,definitions,for,the,telerik,ui,for,asp.net,ajax,suite
 published: True
 position: 1
 ---

-# Add TypeScript Definitions for the Telerik® UI for ASP.NET Ajax Suite
+# Add TypeScript Definitions for the Telerik® UI for ASP.NET AJAX Suite

-This article explains how to obtain and add the **TypeScript definitions**	available for the **Telerik® UI for ASP.NET Ajax** suite.
+This article explains how to obtain and add the **TypeScript definitions**	available for the **Telerik® UI for ASP.NET AJAX** suite.

 ## Locating the TypeScript Definitions

-As of **Q3 2014**, **TypeScript definitions** are available for the Telerik® UI for ASP.NET Ajax suite.
+As of **Q3 2014**, **TypeScript definitions** are available for the Telerik® UI for ASP.NET AJAX suite.
 They are located in the **TypeScriptDefinitions** folder in the installation directory (e.g.,*C:\Program Files (x86)\Progress\UI for ASP.NET AJAX RX YYYY\TypeScriptDefinitions*).

 The folder contains the **Telerik.Web.UI.d.ts** file which holds the definitions for our objects and the **microsoft.ajax.d.ts** file for the MS AJAX framework objects.
 You can alternatively obtain the latter from the Internet in case Microsoft release an updated version.